oschrenk/notes/osx.markdown

 ## What I like

-- OS has built in spell checker - no need to to reproduce that feauture for an application
+- OS has built in spell checker - no need to to reproduce that feature for an application